APS301123/TryingMetabolomicData/README.md

 # TryingMetabolomicData

 This is a project created to experiment with Metabolomic data, dimension reduction, and ML models.
+Includes custom functions made to reduce lines of code(not all lines use this yet)

 ---